-IT Services have recently introduced a new email spam filter system called Proofpoint.
+IT Services use an email spam filter system called Proofpoint.
 This is a cloud-based system that has replaced the original mail spam filter appliance we have used on-site for well over 10 years.
 Proofpoint will capture much more questionable mail items than the old system could.
 All mail now flows successfully through the Proofpoint cloud system.

 As well as targeting and blocking SPAM, and virus checking email content, this software has capabilities of identifying malicious URLs embedded in emails.
 We have all heard of someone receiving an email, and been asked to “click on the link”.
 The best action is never “click on the link”, but unfortunately some do.
 This new software tries to mitigate against that event, so that if one of our users gets taken in, and does “click on the link”, the new Proofpoint software will have rewritten the malicious link so the original will no longer work.

 As you know, SPAM filters block emails.
 Sometimes they get it wrong, and legitimate emails get blocked.
 When Proofpoint considers an email to be SPAM, it puts it in Quarantine.
 Proofpoint has the ability to send all users a digest of the emails sent to them that Proofpoint considered SPAM and subsequently quarantined.
 The email will come to your inbox with subject "Proofpoint Essentials - Quarantine Digest" and should look like below: